The 8 Most In-Demand Skills in Renewables

 The UK, like many other countries, has been shifting away from carbon fuels into cleaner, greener and sustainable sources of energy for decades.
 We look at the 8 most sought-after skills and attributes in renewables right now.

-It’s only been in recent years, as global governments work towards a Net Zero deadline and public demand increased, that an acceleration towards a green economy has gained momentum.
+It’s only been in recent years, as global governments work towards a Net Zero deadline and public demand increased, that the green economy has gained momentum.

 These figures will steeply rise in the coming years.
 Switching to a green economy, however, requires a workforce with the right skills.

-While renewable energy companies draw their staff from a broad range of professions (legal staff, administrators, salespeople and marketeers, for example, are always needed), there’s a serious skills gap in many of the more technical, hands-on roles.
+While renewable energy companies draw their staff from a broad range of professions, there’s a serious skills gap in many of the more technical, hands-on roles.

 As specialists in recruitment for the renewable energy sectors, we believe renewable energy represents a tremendous opportunity for candidates with valued soft skills who are looking to re-train, upskill or change careers.